Cybersecurity Risk Mapping: a Step-by-Step Guide

 minutes

-cyber risk mapping
+cyber risk mapping - C-Risk

 What is risk mapping?

-Definition of risk mapping and schematisation
+Definition of risk mapping and schematization

 As part of a risk management process related to cybersecurity breaches, risk mapping has two goals: